michael-trovato/advanced-macro-calculator/README.md

 Lastly, lean body mass is calculated based on total body weight and the calculated body fat percentage.

-## Safety:
+## Safety Measures for Weight Change

-For practical purposes, certain hard stops have been implemented.
+For practical purposes,
+hard stops are implemented to dictate the pace of weight change and to ensure daily caloric intake does not drop too low.

-### Weight Loss Per Week:
+### Weight Loss Measures

-A hard stop of 2 lbs per week has been implemented to prevent daily calories from dropping too low.
+- A maximum weight loss limit of 2 lbs per week.
+- The lowest daily caloric intake is 20% below the Basal Metabolic Rate (BMR).

-### Weight Gain Per Week:
+### Weight Gain Measures

-A maximum gain of 1 lb per week is implemented.
+- A maximum weight gain limit of 2 lbs per week.
-However, it is recommended to target 0.25 lbs to 0.5 lbs per week to minimize fat gain.
+- The recommended target for weight gain is between 0.25 lbs (0.113 kg) to 0.5 lbs (0.226 kg) per week to minimize fat gain.

-### Optimal Dietary Fat Intake:
+### Optimal Dietary Fat Intake

 To maintain proper health status, a minimum daily amount of fat must be consumed.